EslamAhmed171/Instabug-internship-assessment/README.md

 1
 ### Solution
-Calculate how many units needed for each (RAM, CPU, and Disk units) to be used to build a machine. for RAM the machines will be NR / R. for CPU the machines will be NC / C. for Disk units, the machines will be ND / D.
+Calculate how many units needed for each (RAM, CPU, and Disk units) to be used to build a machine.
-The answer will be a minimum of (NR / R, NC / C, ND / D).
+The answer will be a the minimum over all three values.

 ```cpp
 #include <iostream>